Personify-AI/rag_short_intro/exercise_4/exercise_4.md

-# Exercise 4 - Bring It All Together
+# Exercise 4 - Augment Data and Generate an Answer

 ## Aim